-Once you have sourced your perfect candidate and start the process of shortlisting and interviewing, how do you make sure that they are really interested in your opportunity and don’t disengage throughout the process?
+Once you have shortlisted your candidates and start the interview process, how do you make sure that they remain interested in your opportunity and don’t disengage throughout the process?

 - Career path – Moving jobs is a massive life choice and many candidates need reassurance that they are making the right decision.
 Explain to candidates what career progression opportunities you would offer them.

-- Benefits – This can be make or break when it comes to a candidate deciding to move through the process.
-Be open about the salary band and detail benefits from the start, if it doesn’t compare to their current package you may find you waste your time and theirs.
+- Benefits – This can be make or break when it comes to a candidate deciding to accept a new job.
+Be open about the salary band and explain the benefits from the start to avoid wasting your time and theirs.
 Benefits can range from a company car scheme, pension, mobile phone/laptop and tickets/rewards/days out.

-- Communication – Be open to concerns and questions about the role and/or company, if you do arrange an interview try and give them as much detail as possible about the format, location, interviewers etc. and the overall process of your recruitment (i.e. will there be a 2nd stage or tests required).
-Communication good or bad often gives the candidate a snapshot of what it is really like to work in the company.
+- Communication – Be open to concerns and questions about the role and/or company.
+Give candidates as much detail as possible about interview format, location, interview panel etc. and the overall process of your recruitment (i.e. will there be a 2nd stage or tests required).
+How you communicate during the recruitment process gives the candidate a snapshot of what it is really like to work in your business.